We all need some fun games to play in the car.

 6. Colors of Cars

-This is one where the credit goes entirely to the kids.
+This is one game we play in the car where the credit goes entirely to the kids.
 They’re pretty inventive!
 The idea is that they scan nearby cars to try to find a vehicle in each of the colors of the rainbow.
 I’ll let you decide what the difference is between indigo and violet.
 I never understood it.
-But after you’ve gotten all the rainbow colors, you could go gold, silver and bronze.
+But after you’ve gotten all the rainbow colors, you could go gold, silver, and bronze.
 Or you could compete to be the first person to see an opalescent car.
 Or the first person to find a multicolored car.

 Once you’ve got that maybe you could look for the colors in the order you see them in the rainbow, ROY G BIV.
 Or maybe go backwards, VIB G YOR.